Mount Lorette Ponds on Kananaskis Trail in Kananaskis Country, Alberta, Canada.

 Continuing across the bridge and along the path to the observation deck, a moment is spent with Aaron Browne's spirit.
 Seated on his bench, there is a classic view of the mountain which claimed his life.
 Two more died there in 2006 in unrelated incidents.
-The classic route to the summit is more a difficult scramble than a climb.
-Loose rock on the final approach can be risky to negotiate although the specific circumstances of these accidents are unknown.
-Always tragic.
+Routes to the summit include several technical climbing routes or a difficult scramble.
+Loose rock along the route can be risky to negotiate.

 Walking paved path along the east shoreline.
 Endless photographic opportunities.

 The walk continues along the east shoreline to the peninsula first, then around to the fishing platform.
 Mount Lorette Ponds are stocked with fish and crystal-clear water makes the ponds appear more shallow than they are.